 The Centers for Disease Control and Prevention recommends these sleep guidelines:

 The reasons for sleep-related difficulties/sleeping difficulties can vary, but one thing to note is your brain and body always need time to unwind before sleep.

 These tips may help you get a better night’s sleep:

 For some people, bedtime is the most dreaded time of day because they know they will face a fierce battle with sleep.
 If you have been told that you snore or stop breathing when you sleep, feel fatigued all day long, spend hours trying to fall asleep, or frequently wake up in the early morning and cannot get back to sleep, talk to your doctor.
-He or she can talk to you about different options, including medications, or other treatments and techniques to regulate your sleep patterns.
+They can advise you about different treatment options and techniques to regulate your sleep patterns.

 Your Preferred Center

 Popular Patient First Health Matters Articles